vritvo/poem_prompt/README.md

 # Poem Prompt Generator
 Generates a writing prompt based on a randomly selected poem.

-# Why make this?
-One good source of prompts for poems is other poems -- not to mimic the poem directly, but to use aspects of the content, emotions, structure, or sonic qualities to generate your own writing.
-This repo serves as a tool for generating these kinds of prompts using LLMs.

 # How does this work?
-Gets a) a random poem from poems.db or b) the poem of the day from the Poetry Foundation, and then generates a prompt with openAI.
+Gets a) a random poem from poems.db or b) the poem of the day from the Poetry Foundation, and then generates a prompt for a writing exercise with openAI.

 # Example